mdtauseefalam/SAGE_Prompt/README.md

 The folder "Prompts" contains all the prompts used for experiments in the paper.

-A sample SAGE-Prompt is depicted as "final_SAGE_Prompt.txt"
+A sample SAGE-Prompt is depicted as "final_sample_SAGE_Prompt.txt"

    Few of the files are planned to be uploaded in near future to replicate the research.